 For instance, if you have more melanin in your hair it will be black if you have little to none you’d be a blondie.The same goes for the eyes and skin.
 So when we talk about melanin, basically everyone has it, however, to varying extent.

 So because kojic acid inhibits the production of melanin, it can have a lightening effect on the skin.
 It has the ability to really penetrate the layers of your skin and stop the production of melanin.

 Kojic acid is usually sought out as a spot-fading treatment and is often considered a less-aggressive answer to hydroquinone.
-Caro white is practically the most famous cosmetic product containing hydroquinone, I wrote a blog post about my experience with it a while back you should go check it out!
+Caro white is practically the most infamous cosmetic product containing hydroquinone, I wrote a blog post about my experience with it a while back you should go check it out!

-So are you considering giving it a go?
+Are you considering giving it a go?
 Here are

 5 things you need to know about using kojic acid for skin lightening